werfyg/astar-docs/docs/about/astar.md

 Many different blockchains exist but few have interoperability as a feature.
 To move "value" from Bitcoin to Ethereum, we need a centralized exchange.
 Polkadot is a sharded protocol that enables blockchain networks to operate together seamlessly.

-[Astar Network] is compatible with Polkadot.
+[Astar Network] is compatible with Polkadot as a native parachain.
 By connecting Astar Network to Polkadot, we have true interoperability.

 ## Lack of Developer Incentive
- DApp developers are the most important human resource in the blockchain industry but they are paying a lot of costs to develop dApps or infrastructure projects.
-Astar has a #Build2Earn protocol that allows developers to earn basic income while making products.
+ DApp developers are the most important human resource in the blockchain industry, yet they are paying excessive costs to develop dApps or infrastructure projects.
+Astar has a #Build2Earn protocol that allows developers to earn basic income while making products, through an intuitive crowdfunding mechanism.